 Data Controller: Ambient Support Limited

-Data Protection Officer: dataprotection@heritagecare.co.uk
+Data Protection Officer: dataprotection@ambient.org.uk

 Does this notice apply to you?

 This Privacy Policy Statement applies to all volunteers.

 What is the purpose of this document?

 Ambient Support Limited (‘Ambient Support’) collects and processes personal data relating to its volunteers to manage the placement of volunteers throughout Ambient Support.
 Ambient Support is committed to being transparent about how it collects and uses that data and to meet its data protection obligations, and to the protection and security of your personal information.